JoyOfCodingPDX/GettingStarted/README.md

 available to IntelliJ and your IDE will be very unhappy.
 If you find yourself in this situation, close the IntelliJ project, and delete all `.iml` files and the `.idea` directory associated with Maven project.

+Note also that the first time you open up IntelliJ, you must [configure the Java Development Kit (JDK)](https://www.jetbrains.com/help/idea/sdk.html#jdk).
+Otherwise, IntelliJ will complain that it cannot find classes like `java.lang.String`.
+There will be a lot of red in the IDE.

 ### How can I get a copy of this code on the CS Department's Linux machines?